polo-language/bin-packer/README.md

 `max` is the size of each bin.

 `addOversize` defaults to `true`: any item larger than the size given by `max` is added to its own "oversized" bin at the tail of the returned array.
-If set to `false`, the last bin in the returned array contains an object with all of the oversized elements.
+If set to `false`, the last bin in the returned array contains an object with all of the oversized elements - note that in this case if there are no oversized elements, an empty object is appended to the array for consistency.

 #### Return value:
 An array of objects of the binned properties.